-Table 1 Analysis of the results of the RESCCUE Project 14 Table 2 PM in WP7 per beneficiary 21 Table 3 Phases of communication and dissemination strategy and the messages to be delivered 24 Table 4 RESCCUE stakeholders in each study case 27 Table 5 RESCCUE website structure 33 Table 6 Scientific papers submitted during the second year of the project 36 Table 7 Upcoming scientific papers to be submitted by RESCCUE partners 37 Table 8 Potential Events where the RESCCUE project could be presented 37 Table 9 Networking with other projects 38 Table 10 Schedule of communication and dissemination activities 42 Table 11 Evaluation of communication and dissemination activities 44 Table 12 Potential risks and barriers to successful communication and dissemination 45
+Table 1 Analysis of the results of the RESCCUE Project .
+14 Table 2 PM in WP7 per beneficiary .
+21 Table 3 Phases of communication and dissemination strategy and the messages to be delivered .
+24 Table 4 RESCCUE stakeholders in each study case .
+27 Table 5 RESCCUE website structure .
+33 Table 6 Scientific papers submitted during the lifetime of the project .
+39 Table 7 Networking with other projects .
+40 Table 8 Schedule of communication and dissemination activities .
+44 Table 9 Evaluation of communication and dissemination activities .
+47 Table 10 List of results included in the RESCCUE Toolkit .
+49 Table 11 Description of risks and contingency measures taken from the Contingency Plan I 08.3 .
+59 Table 12 Potential risks and barriers to successful communication and dissemination .
+60 Table 13 Description of the background of the RESCCUE partners .
+65 Table 14 List of the exploitable results and the roles of the people responsible for t heir exploitation .
+82